 Sturdy plastic body.
 Like all entry-level DSLRs, the Sony A57 uses a mostly plastic body to save weight and cost.
 Experts say this is fine.
 "We've yet to come across a Sony DSLR or DSLT [digital single-lens translucent] that skimps on build quality, and the Sony Alpha A57 is no different in this respect," says Reavely at TechRadar.com.
 It "feels well-balanced, robust and has a reassuring weight to it."

-Although it's not weather-sealed like the similarly priced Pentax K-30 or the costlier, metal-bodied Sony A77 (*Est. $1,300 body only), "the solid plastic build of the Sony Alpha a57 still feels more than capable of coping with everyday use, and compares favorably to its similarly priced adversaries," Reavely writes.
+Although it's not weather-sealed like the similarly priced Pentax K-30 or the costlier, metal-bodied Sony A77 (Est. $1,050 (with kit lens)), "the solid plastic build of the Sony Alpha a57 still feels more than capable of coping with everyday use, and compares favorably to its similarly priced adversaries," Reavely writes.